LivePersonInc/developer-center/pages/documents/account-configuration/LE Categories/Introduction.md

 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou){:target="_blank"}.

+4. When using this API, it is recommended that you implement our [Retry Policy and KeepAlive best practices](guides-retry-policy.html){:target="_blank"}

 ### Authentication

 This API supports both LP OAuth1.0 and LP Access Token authentication patterns.
 More info about LP APIs authentication can be found [here](https://developers.liveperson.com/guides-gettingstarted.html){:target="_blank"}.